IOTECH-Donegal/RTK/Recipe1/readme.md

-# Recipe 1: the simplest test of RTK
+# Recipe 1: Simple test of RTK with CORS

 Do some background reading on www.rtk2go.com and find the closest NTRIP mount point.
 This is just a test, so even if its some distance away, this should work.